Medical questions & health advice by licensed doctors

-"Are there any stretches I can preform to correct a pain in my shoulder?
+"Are there any stretches I can preform to correct a pain in my shoulder?"

 I'm a 28 year old male.
 About a month ago I awoke with a stiff shoulder from what I assumed was sleeping on it in a bad position.
 I've lost a lot of strength in my right shoulder since that morning.
 It is painful to lift or extend my arm above shoulder height, and I'm unable to reach my left shoulder blade to scratch without sharp pain.

 An orthopedic surgeon is generally the best medical specialist to evaluate this injury, because he or she can do a detailed history and physical exam to try and identify what part of the shoulder is causing the problem.
 Imaging studies--in particular an MRI--can also be very helpful when evaluating shoulder pain that may be caused by soft-tissue injury.
 Orthopedic surgeons often work closely with physical therapists, and depending on the results of your exam and evaluation, you may be referred to physical therapy to work on exercises to strengthen the muscles and tendons of the shoulder.
 Because shoulder pain can come from so many different parts of the joint, it is difficult to recommend specific exercises without a full evaluation.
 However, while you wait to see a physician, anti-inflammatories such as ibuprofen can sometimes help for pain relief.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.